 1) Privacy Policy

-A privacy policy informs visitors about how you collect and use their personal information.
-It is legally required.
+A privacy policy informs visitors about how you collect and use their personal information, and they have the legal right to obtain this information.
+So as a general rule, a privacy policy is legally required.

 You must comply with the privacy laws out there including the General Data Protection Regulation (GDPR) that you may have heard about!
 Failure to comply with GDPR results in serious hefty fines, and learn all about them in this blog post.